 NOTE Design situations that are not covered by the partial factor design format can include:

-situations where relevant loads or hazard scenarios are not covered by EN 1991;
+— situations where relevant loads or hazard scenarios are not covered by EN 1991;

-the use of building materials or combination of different materials outside the usual application domain, e.g. new materials, behaviour at very high temperatures;
+— the use of building materials or combination of different materials outside the usual application domain, e.g. new materials, behaviour at very high temperatures;

-ground conditions, such as rock, which are strongly affected by discontinuities and other geometrical phenomena.
+— ground conditions, such as rock, which are strongly affected by discontinuities and other geometrical phenomena.

 (5) Conditions for the use of reliability-based methods may be specified by the relevant authority or, where not specified, agreed for the specific project by the relevant parties.

-(6) The reliability-based approach should also be used for the calibration of partial factors in the semi-probabilistic approach, see Annex C.4.
+(6) The reliability-based approach should also be used for the calibration of partial factors in the semi-probabilistic approach, see subclause C.4.

 NOTE Calibration of partial factors is performed by National Standards Bodies, not designers.